marlls1989/pulsar/README.md

 # Pulsar

-This repository contains the public release of Pulsar, the timing constrained asynchronous circuits synthesis framework.
+This repository contains the public release of Pulsar, a framework enable the design and synthesis of timing-constrained asynchronous circuit.
-Pulsar is developed as part of my master's and on-going doctoral theses, it is documented in references [1-3].
+Pulsar is developed as part of my master's and on-going doctoral theses.
+It is documented in references [1-3].
-At this stage, Pulsar is able to synthesise SDDS-NCL circuits.
+Currently, Pulsar is able to synthesise SDDS-NCL circuits.
 The SDDS-NCL asynchronous template is documented in references [4-5].

-Pulsar relies on Cadence Genus 18.1 or superior to perform logical synthesis and optimisation.
+Pulsar relies on Cadence Genus version 18.1 or later to perform logical synthesis and optimisation.
 This enables taking advantage of state of the art industrial synthesis tools to perform technology mapping.
 The user is expected to provide a valid instalation of Genus to use Pulsar.